Probing the anomalous tqgamma couplings in photon-proton collisions: Theoretical Formalism

-In this regard, SM cross section values were calculated and the ratios of the obtained these values to the total cross section values calculated for the new physics parameter (lambda=0.01) value were found.
+In this regard, SM cross section values were calculated and the ratios of the obtained these values to the total cross section values calculated for the new physics parameter ($\lambda_q=0.01$) value were found.
 Thus, we determined which of the used cuts would include (make visible) new physics effects.
-The obtained ratio and cross section values for both leptonic and hadronic channels were given for two different centre of mass energies 7.08 TeV and 10 TeV in Table II and Table III, respectively.
-In the tables, the high ratio values correspond to the high suppression effect on the SM background.
+The obtained ratio and cross section values for both leptonic and hadronic channels were given for two different centre of mass energies 7.08 TeV and 10.0 TeV in Table II and Table III, respectively.
+As it can be seen from the calculations at the $\sqrt{s}=7.08 $ TeV in Table II, the SM cross sections for the $ \gamma q {\rightarrow}W^{+} b {\gamma}{\rightarrow}{\textit{l}} {{\nu}_\textit{l}}b {\gamma}$ processes (leptonic channel) is greatly suppressed by the cut1 setup and reduced the order of $10^{-6}$ pb.
+Here, it is, also, observed that the SM cross section decreases the order of $10^{-7}$ pb with the cut5 setup.
+On the other hand, when the SM cross section values obtained for the $ \gamma q {\rightarrow}W^{+} b {\gamma}{\rightarrow}{j} \bar{j}b {\gamma}$ subprocesses (hadronic channel) in Table II are examined, a very small SM cross section in the order of $10^{-6}$ pb is obtained in the cut2 setup.
+For the calculations at the $\sqrt{s}=10.0 $ TeV in Table III, it can be said that the SM cross-section value in the order of $10^{-6}$ pb is obtained for the cut2 setup in the leptonic channel and for the cut4 setup in the hadronic channel.
+Moreover, the high ratio values in the tables correspond to the high suppression effect on the SM background.
 Evaluating Table II and Table III together, it was seen that there are almost no difference in the obtained ratio values for cut1 and cut2.
-This can be explained by the fact that a minimum of $p_{t}^{\gamma}>20$ GeV cut-offs put into the transverse momentum of the photon between the two cuts do not suppress the SM contributions.
-On the other hand, examining at the ratio values along cut2-cut5, it was seen that the most striking increase was in cut5, which was put a $p_{t}^{\gamma}>50$ GeV addition to cut1.
+This can be explained by the fact that a minimum of $p_{t}^{\gamma}>20$ GeV cuts put into the transverse momenta of the photon between the cuts do not suppress the SM contributions.
+On the other hand, examining the ratio values from cut2 to cut5, it was seen that the most striking increase was in cut5, which was put a $p_{t}^{\gamma}>50$ GeV in addition to cut1.